-The massive “WannaCry” ransomware attack has wreaked havoc across the globe over the last several days, impacting at least 150 countries and targeting banks, hospitals, telecom providers, and government institutions.
-While the infosec community has a plethora of security best practices to defend against ransomware attacks, let's take a closer look at exactly what Tufin customers need to know and the steps they can take to prevent this – and other similar ransomware attacks – in the future.
+The massive “WannaCry” ransomware attack, a form of malware, wreaked havoc across the globe in May 2017, impacting at least 150 countries and targeting banks, hospitals, telecom providers, and government institutions.
+Hackers have exploited operating systems, and zero-day vulnerabilities to launch these cyber threats.
+While the infosec community has a plethora of security best practices to defend against ransomware attacks, including firewall best practices to block ransomware, antivirus tools, and ransomware protection strategies, let’s take a closer look at exactly what Tufin customers need to know, and the steps they can take to prevent this and other similar ransomware threats in the future.

-The vulnerability the attackers are exploiting is in the SMB component in Windows.
+The vulnerability the attackers were exploiting is in the SMB component in Windows, part of Microsoft’s suite of operating systems.
 Server Message Block (SMB) is a network protocol that provides file and printer sharing services in Windows systems.
-SMB may be used inside the corporate network for sharing files and printers; however, it should never be allowed beyond the corporate network.
+SMB may be used inside the corporate network for sharing files and printers; however, it should never be allowed beyond the corporate network, especially via remote access over Wi-Fi.

-This is so strongly recommended, in fact, that an advisory posted in January 2017 by the United States Computer Emergency Readiness Team (US-CERT) recommends blocking “all versions of Server Message Block (SMB) at the network boundary by blocking TCP port 445 with related protocols on UDP ports 137-138 and TCP port 139, for all boundary devices.”
-This measure prevents the WannaCry attack and should be implemented on business and home firewalls.
+This is so strongly recommended, in fact, that an advisory posted in January 2017 by the United States Computer Emergency Readiness Team (US-CERT) recommends blocking “all versions of Server Message Block (SMB) at the network boundary by blocking TCP port 445 with related protocols on UDP ports 137-138 and TCP port 139, for all boundary devices,” following the best multi-factor authentication practices.
+This measure prevents the WannaCry attack and should be implemented on business and home firewalls, as part of the endpoint protection.

 How-to prevent the WannaCry ransomware attack

-Configure all your perimeter firewalls (or routers) to block all inbound access to port 445 as follows:
+Configure all your perimeter firewalls (or routers) to block all inbound access to port 445, as part of your network security strategy.

 A few points to consider: